 Responsible water consumption is a key part of this process.
 We strive to raise awareness among our staff of the importance of water conservation at our offices and on site.
 We will look into integrating efficient water management as part of our environmental strategy through the introduction of KPIs and targets to ensure monitoring and reduction of water usage.
-Compared to 2022, our water consumption was reduced by 63% in 2023.
-However, this was mainly caused by the slowdown in our operations.
+Compared to 2019, our water consumption was reduced by 83% in 2020.
+However, this was mainly caused by the COVID-19 pandemic and a slowdown in our operations.